 CVE-2026-35010: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets

-Open ISES Tickets versions before 3.
-44. 2 contain a reflected cross-site scripting (XSS) vulnerability in the patient_JF. php component.
-This vulnerability allows authenticated attackers to inject arbitrary JavaScript code via the ticket_id GET parameter, which is not properly sanitized before being embedded in a JavaScript variable.
-When a victim visits a crafted URL containing this malicious ticket_id parameter, the injected script executes in their browser.
-The vulnerability has a medium severity with a CVSS score of 5.
-1. No official patch or remediation guidance is currently available from the vendor.
-There are no known exploits in the wild at this time.
+Open ISES Tickets versions before 3.44.2 contain a reflected cross-site scripting (XSS) vulnerability in the patient_JF.php component.
+This vulnerability allows authenticated attackers to inject arbitrary JavaScript code via the ticket_id GET parameter, which is not properly sanitized before being embedded into a JavaScript variable.
+When a victim visits a crafted URL containing the malicious ticket_id parameter, the injected script executes in their browser.
+The vulnerability has a CVSS 4.0 base score of 5.1, indicating medium severity.
+No official patch or remediation guidance is currently available from the vendor.

 AI Analysis